sfigg/commercialization-public/docset/manufacture/iot/add-a-driver-to-an-image.md

 ---
-Description: 'We''ll create some test files and registry keys to the image, again packaging them up so that they can be serviced after they reach your customers.'
+Description: 'We''ll show you one of two ways to add a driver to the image.'
 title: 'Lab 2a: Add a driver to an image'
 ---